ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 * a small number of loci, genes, or communities dominate the results;
 * the overall signal is strongly shaped by a limited number of regions rather than broadly distributed evidence.

-For schizophrenia, this will be evaluated descriptively by checking whether results are dominated by a small number of known regions, including the MHC region.
-Any MHC-excluded analysis will be labeled exploratory unless prespecified before the confirmatory run.

 ### Pattern consistent with a polygenic signature

 * GWAS evidence is broadly distributed;